aliou/www/_posts/2018-09-18-postgres-tsranges-in-ecto.md

 def type, do: :tsrange
 ```

-The `cast` implementation: we only allow the custom type
+The `cast` implementation: we only allow our custom type
 to be cast:
 ```elixir
 def cast(%Timestamp.Range{} = range), do: {:ok, range}